 ___ List of emergency contacts and phone numbers next to each telephone.

 ___ Telephones in each room, reachable in case of an emergency.
-Or wear a medical alert system.
+Or wear a medical alert for seniors.

 ___ Easy to use door handles and locks, especially in the event of a smoke or fire.